Professional 3D Scanners • EinScan • REV1 TECH

 Wireless 3D Scanner Purpose-Built for Orthotics & Prosthetics

-A wireless, all-in-one professional 3D scanner designed from the ground up for O&P clinics — prosthetic sockets, cranial helmets, AFO/KAFO orthoses, foot orthotics, custom seating.
-Nine clinical scan presets (Face, Cranial, Torso, Upper Limb, Lower Limb, Feet, Socket, Seating, Foam Box).
-Dual light source (white structured light + eye-safe IR VCSEL) with movement compensation for infants, pediatrics, and motion-sensitive patients.
-5 MP texture camera captures the clinician's pen marks alongside geometry.
-953 g handheld, fully standalone with onboard processing — no laptop in the exam room.
-Vendor-published RMS accuracy < 0.3 mm; full body region in under 2 minutes.
+A wireless, all-in-one professional 3D scanner designed from the ground up for O&P clinics — prosthetic sockets, cranial helmets, AFO/KAFO orthoses, foot orthotics, and custom seating.
+Nine clinical scan presets, dual eye-safe light source with movement compensation, a 5 MP texture camera, and onboard processing in a 953 g handheld — no laptop in the exam room.
 Full specifications →

 Light Source